canjs/canjs/guides/getting-started-tutorial/define.md

 - `boolean` - Converts "falsey", "false" or "0" to false and everything else to true.
 - `*` - Prevents the default coercion of Objects to can.Maps and Arrays to can.Lists.

-There are two ways to define the type property: `Type`, or `type`. `Type`, uppercase, defines a constructor that will be invoked any time the property is set.
+There are two ways to define the `type` property: `Type`, or `type`. `Type`, uppercase, defines a constructor that will be invoked any time the property is set.
 Any data passed into the setter will be passed as arguments for the constructor. `type`, lowercase, is set on the prototype of the object—i.e., it is not instance specific.

 ### value <a name="value"></a>
-Sets the default value for instances of the can.Map.
+Sets the default value for instances of the `can.Map`.
 If the default value should be an object of some type, it should be specified as the return value of a function, so that all instances of the map don't point to the same object.
 This is because JavaScript passes primitives by value, and all other values (objects, arrays, etc.) by reference.

-As with type, above, there are two ways to define the value property: `Value`, or `value`. `Value`, uppercase, provides a constructor function, ensuring that a copy of the value is made for each instance. `value`, lowercase, is set on the prototype of the object—i.e., it is not instance specific.
+As with `type`, above, there are two ways to define the `value` property: `Value`, or `value`. `Value`, uppercase, provides a constructor function, ensuring that a copy of the value is made for each instance. `value`, lowercase, is set on the prototype of the object—i.e., it is not instance specific.